nventuro/egglang/README.md

 ```

 ## Language
 Egg is an expression-oriented language, with each program being a single expression, and uses prefix notation (also called Polish notation).
-Because of this, it looks somewhat different from regular programming languages.
+Because of this, it looks somewhat different from other popular programming languages.

 ### Types
 Egg supports integers (both positive and negative), boolean values, and literal strings (escape characters are not allowed though).